xcwujie123/Hainan_KG/README.md

 1.when a tourist ask for a good place for diving.

-Question: Could you recommend suitable places for diving?
+**Question**: Could you recommend suitable places for diving?

-SPARQL: SELECT ?location WHERE {?e rdf:type:Event. ?e :hasActivity "diving". ?e :hasLocation ?location}.
+**SPARQL**: SELECT ?location WHERE {?e rdf:type:Event. ?e :hasActivity "diving". ?e :hasLocation ?location}.

 2.when a tourist want to ask for a route:

-Qusetion:I plan to go to Hainan for a 7-day road trip with my parents.
+**Qusetion**:I plan to go to Hainan for a 7-day road trip with my parents.
 Can you recommend a route for me?

-SPARQL:SELECT ?Journey WHERE {?Journey rdf:type: Journey. ?Journey :hasCompainon “parents“. ?Journey :hasDuration "7”. ?Journey :TravelType "self drving".}
+**SPARQL**:SELECT ?Journey WHERE {?Journey rdf:type: Journey. ?Journey :hasCompainon “parents“. ?Journey :hasDuration "7”. ?Journey :TravelType "self drving".}